 Most heaps take at least four months to turn garden and kitchen waste into usable compost, and often longer.
 Our introduction to worm farms changed all that; they break down the fibrous material much more quickly adding other unique nutrients.

 And finally with the price of water rising so dramatically we started to think about mulching.
 Dry autumn leaves are perfect for placing around our veggies, hindering the weeds too.

 Mulch really is a mini heap though the leaves do break down more slowly; that is both a benefit and detracts.
 The humus will not be available as quickly as that from composting or worm farms.
 One other huge blessing is that the heavy mature product does not need to be barrowed around the garden; it’s produced in situ.

 We also put down large pieces of cardboard below the mulch; I was against the idea initially but now am convinced.
 One finds many earthworms beneath the sheets; if they don’t mind, then it cannot be all bad.
 It is devoured in a very short time and really helps with the weeds.

 So it’s not a debate about either compost or mulch.
-We still build many heaps, though they are smaller and especially in winter mulch as many plants as we can; it really saves a lot of work.
+We still build many heaps, though they are smaller and especially in winter spread dry leaves between as many plants as we can; it really saves a lot of water and work.

 Since we started mulching in earnest this winter we have the most spectacular crops of greens, peas and broad-beans.